CloudTownTop/GitHubUser1024.github.io/index.md

 You can send mail to totoro_3075@163.com.

-Ask me some funny things or things about C++.
+Ask me some interesting things or things about C++.